olinickalls/R4-Teaching/README.md

 `python -m pip install pydicom`

-The observant ones among you will notice that there is code you can copy direct from the website above, although the code sample I included above is a bit more reliable when you have more than one copy of Python installed.
-I recommend using `python -m pip` whenever pip is used.
+The observant ones among you will notice that there is code you can copy direct from the PyPI website above, although the code sample I included above is a bit more reliable when you have more than one copy of Python installed.
+I recommend using `python -m pip`.

 ### Jupyter